Director

 Jie Li

-Jie is a doctoral student in Clinical-Lifespan Psychology.
+Jie is a doctoral candidate in Clinical-Lifespan Psychology.
 Her research interests include immigrant family systems, acculturation and enculturation, and mental health.
 Her current study focuses on mapping out immigrant family acculturation profiles and examining their impacts on individual adjustment and family processes.
 In her spare time, Jie enjoys playing squash, skiing and travelling.

 Jessica Li @YJessLi